 Getting The Proper Treatment

-Hearing Loss, Tinnitus, anxiety and isolation can all feed each other.
+Hearing loss, tinnitus, anxiety, and isolation can all feed each other.
 That’s why finding the correct treatment is so crucial.

 If tinnitus and hearing loss are symptoms you’re dealing with, getting correct treatment for them can also help with your other symptoms.
 Connecting with others has been demonstrated to help alleviate both anxiety and depression.
 Prolonged anxiety is more severe when there is a strong sense of solitude and dealing with the symptoms can be helpful with that.
-Consult your general practitioner and hearing specialist to look at your possibilities for treatment.
+Consult your general practitioner and audiologist to look at your possibilities for treatment.
 Hearing aids may be the best choice as part of your treatment depending on the results of your hearing exam.
 The right treatment for anxiety may involve medication or therapy.
 Cognitive-behavioral therapy has also been proven to help manage tinnitus.

 Here’s to Your Health